 Welcome to the History Department

 Homework shouldn’t be a chore; it should be something that is interesting, enjoyable and supports learning.
 Our homework projects in years 7, 8 and 9 are an opportunity to show us what you can do, allowing you to be a bit more creative than you can be in the classroom.
+We also set regular and challenging recall tests which enable the students to build their core knowledge of the subject.

 We believe our strength is in our quality of teaching.
 We are a team of highly motivated and dedicated staff.
 Members of staff regularly run training sessions at both a regional and national level.

 As a school, we are keen to develop technologies and new ways of working and the history department is very much at the forefront of our direction.
 Staff employ a range of new technologies, such as Edmodo, to support pupil learning.
+The department and students benefit from having access to a computer suite.